Updated January 25, 2017

-He called for emigration to lands where Sharia would be fully enforced, and wrote that choosing not to do so was a form of apostasy:
+He called for emigration to lands where Sharia would be fully enforced, and wrote that choosing not to emigrate was a form of apostasy:

 Call me extreme, but I would imagine that all of those who willingly choose to live among those with whom Muslims are at war are themselves at war with Muslims—and as such, are not actually Muslims.

 Get out if you can—not only in support of your brothers and sisters whom your taxes have been killing, but also to protect yourselves from the punishment Allah has ordained for those who betray the nation.